Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Need for a New Standard

 The increase in microseismic data, particularly from expansive monitoring systems and new technologies like Distributed Acoustic Sensing (DAS), underscores the pressing need for a more efficient and unified data format.
 Currently, the varied nature of microseismic data formats hinders streamlined integration and analysis, posing challenges in managing and deriving value dataset collected by in-mine monitoring system.
-The lossy nature of current exGiven the critical importance of microseismic data in ensuring the safety and improving the operations of underground mining, establishing a standardized format and mechanism of echange becomes imperative.
-This standard would facilitate more straightforward data access, efficient storage, and smoother data exchanges across different platforms.
+The lossy and incoherent nature of current data exchange formats are hindering innovation and make the utilization of &mu;seismic data unecessarily difficul.
+Given the critical importance of microseismic data in ensuring the safety and improving the operations of underground mining, establishing a standardized format and mechanism of echange becomes imperative.
+The propose standard objective is to facilitate more straightforward data access, efficient storage, and smoother data exchanges across different platforms fo.

 #### Goal